jrherdy/BioinformaticsCourse_2020/README.md

 # Syllabus

-The link to this years syllabus can be found here:
+The link to this years syllabus can be found [here](https://www.genecards.org/cgi-bin/carddisp.pl?gene=RN7SK)

  *Weekly Lesson Plan*